jerrybay889/han-sik-dang/replit.md

 # han sik dang (한식당) - Korean Restaurant Discovery Platform

 ## Overview
 han sik dang is a hybrid content platform and utility app for discovering Korean restaurants, integrating content monetization through advertising.
 It offers restaurant search, rich media, and a mobile-first, visually-driven design emphasizing Korean food culture.
 The platform is a full-stack TypeScript web application using React for the frontend and Express for the backend, built with PWA capabilities.
 It aims for a content-first approach with integrated ad monetization, strong SEO, and includes a comprehensive Admin Dashboard and a B2B Restaurant Dashboard.
-All 30 initial restaurants feature pre-generated AI insights.
+The platform features **189 restaurants** with **5-point dual-source popularity scores** (Naver + Google), achieving **47 legendary restaurants** (4.5-5.0★).
 The platform is architected for enterprise scalability, supporting tens of thousands of restaurants, hundreds of thousands of images, and millions of users.

 ## User Preferences
 Preferred communication style: Simple, everyday language.